-Remember three days ago when we talked about Xi Jinping highlighting Digital Government in his speech to the 25th meeting of the Central Commission on Comprehensively Deepening Reform?
-We also speculated that it sure seemed like Beijing was frustrated with the pace that government, particularly at the local level, was digitally transforming (this being one of Digital China’s five “ways”).
-This issue has been magnified by the failure of digital government, particularly under COVID restrictions and especially illuminated by Shanghai, to deliver the promised results.
+Remember three days ago when we talked about Xi Jinping highlighting “digital government” in his speech to the 25th meeting of the Central Commission on Comprehensively Deepening Reform?
+I speculated that it sure seemed like Beijing was frustrated with the pace that government, particularly at the local level, was digitally transforming (this being one of Digital China’s five “ways”).
+The issue was magnified by the failure of “digital government,” particularly under COVID restrictions and especially illuminated by Shanghai, to deliver the promised digital results.

 So, what happened next in China?
-Xi makes a point and suddenly government offices across the country get busy digitally transforming?
-(The subject of an upcoming post) Well that too, but it’s not the first thing.
+Xi makes a point about “digital government” and suddenly government offices across the country get busy digitally transforming?
+Well that too, but it’s not the first thing.

 If you bought some, say, Hunan Creator Info Tech or Fujian Rongji Software, you made some dough (but they’re both down today, so I hope you already sold).
 If you bought some, say, Beijing Join-Cheer Software or Shenzhen Infinova Limited, they both hit their daily sales limit, so you’re driving your new Tesla right now.
 OK, maybe not, they’re both down today too.
 But you get the point: there’s some parts of the socialist market economy that seem a lot like the capitalist market economy.

 And with the very public push on Digital China, including how specific technologies will be used in specific ecosystems in specific parts of the economy supervised by specific parts of government, you know someone has got to making some money.
 And I’ll bet a few people reading this blog (including the author) will be switching screens more regularly to the A Listings to track this phenomenon, academic interest you see, not profit seeking.